 Total Magic Giftpack - Louisiana Kitchen

-Chef Paul will be happy to autograph your cookbook (first names only, please)!
-Due to Chef's travel schedule, if you request an autograph, please allow an additional 1-3 weeks for delivery.Contains Chef Paul Prudhomme's Louisiana Kitchen cookbook, combined with nine Magic Seasoning Blends® (Meat Magic®, Poultry Magic®, Blackened Redfish Magic®, Seafood Magic®, Blackened Steak Magic®, Pork & Veal Magic®, Vegetable Magic®, Herbal Pizza & Pasta Magic®, and Hot & Sweet Pizza & Pasta Magic®) and Magic Pepper Sauce®.
+Includes Chef Paul Prudhomme's Louisiana Kitchen cookbook, nine Magic Seasoning Blends® (Meat Magic®, Poultry Magic®, Blackened Redfish Magic®, Seafood Magic®, Blackened Steak Magic®, Pork & Veal Magic®, Vegetable Magic®, Herbal Pizza & Pasta Magic®, and Hot & Sweet Pizza & Pasta Magic®) and Magic Pepper Sauce®.

 Chef Paul Prudhomme's Louisiana Kitchen, Chef Paul's 1984 groundbreaking book, brought the flavors and cooking styles of his native south Louisiana to the attention of the nation and started a trend that continues today.